 In operating a national anti-doping programme, UKAD is responsible for the collection and transportation of samples to a World Anti-Doping Agency (WADA) accredited laboratory for testing.

 In-competition testing is conducted in connection with a sporting event.
-WADA define in-competition as “the period commencing 12 hours before competition… through to the end of such competition and the sample-collection process related to such competition”, unless stated otherwise by the rules of an International Federation (IF) or other relevant anti-doping organisation.
+WADA define in-competition as “the period commencing 11.59pm on the day before a competition… through to the end of such competition and the sample-collection process related to such competition”, unless stated otherwise by the rules of an International Federation (IF) or other relevant anti-doping organisation.

 The selection of athletes for testing is determined by UKAD, or relevant event organiser, e.g. the IF.
 Most sports will also not recognise a world or national record until an athlete has been tested and a negative result has been returned.